0 - 12 Months

 Mother breastfeeding their baby

 Your baby will grow more rapidly this year than during any other year of their life.
-Babies can gain noticeable weight and length in just one day.
-In fact, studies have shown that they can grow as much as 9 millimeters (more than 1/3 of an inch) in length over a 24-hour period.
+Babies may gain noticeable weight and length in just one day.
+The World Health Organization has shown that they grow, on average, as much as 1 inch in length over a month.
+By their first birthday, research finds they could triple their body weight and gain as much as 10 inches in length.

 When growth spurts typically occur